 Pseudopolitical diversion: There is a pleasing symmetry in that modern poker machines, and indeed the internet in general, model the customer as a metaphorical poker machine upon whose arm they pull to get a reward, and that this reward is addicting the customer to pulling on the arms of their literal poker machine.
 It’s a two-way battle of algorithms, but one side does not update its learning algorithms based on the latest research, or have nearly the data set.

-You should read this next one before you blame someone (especially a millenial, especially if you are not a millenial) for having no attention span, then take a deep look into your soul.
+Recommended reading before you blame someone for having no attention span.
 Michael Schulson, if the internet is addictive, why don’t we regulate it?

 As a consultant to Silicon Valley startups, Eyal helps his clients mimic what he calls the ‘narcotic-like properties’ of sites such as Facebook and Pinterest.
 His goal, Eyal told Business Insider, is to get users ‘continuing through the same basic cycle.
 Forever and ever.’